 Advice on Choosing a Wedding Photographer

-However, it is time for me to pay my good fortune forward and proffer some advice from what I learned on that very day, and some I have learned since- as a photographer and a bride.
+It is time for me to pay my good fortune forward and proffer some advice from what I learned on that very day, and some I have learned since- as a photographer and a bride.

 § When researching a photographer, find one who does great detail shots.
 You have paid a lot of money for your creative party ideas; make sure they are commemorated “on film”.
 Especially the flowers.
 Somehow it never dawned on me that I would not get to see my flowers after my wedding day- it’s not like an order you receive at your door that lasts all week….
 The next day, they are gone- like the wind.
 All of those beautiful things….
 Gone.
 Sigh.
 Plus, your photographer's attention to detail is likely good indication that they will notice the little things that matter throughout the day- the tear in the eye of your dad, the fidgety flower girl, the secret gift swap, etc...